nimwijetunga/PresentEasy/README.md

 npm start
 ```

-Try out the app by opening the file
+Try out the app by typing in the following into a browser

 ```
-index.html
+localhost:3000
 ```